gvwilson/thirdbit/fiction/santas/index.md

 that evolved to keep a million generations of ancestors out of large predators' stomachs.

-"Holy---" someone in the front yard started to say but never managed to finish.
+"Holy—" someone in the front yard started to say but never managed to finish.
 The other attacker simply screamed, briefly.
 There was a moment of stunned silence, and then the shooting started.